thomaslegge/RandomUserAccess/README.md

 - CoreData based automatic offline saving and caching
 - Scrollable table display list of users with images
 - Pull to refresh and request more users
-- Dynamic search functionality to filter by searched name
+- Dynamic type to search functionality to filter by searched name
-- Sectioned pagination by the first letter, sorted alphabetically
+- Sectioned pagination by the first letter, sorted alphabetically, generated automatically
 - Detailed view of the user with contact information
-- Web image cache saving only what you need when you need it
+- Web image cache saving only what you need when you need it to keep memory footprint low